rebeccasm/meet/README.md

 ● Test components using mock data
 ● Develop implementation code in response to unit tests

+Exercise 4.5: Integration Testing
+● Analyze use cases for integration tests
+● Write integration tests
+● Develop implementation code in response to integration tests ● Integrate real data from an API into a web app

 USER STORIES

 Feature 1: Filter Events By City